Datavault-UK/automate-dv-docs/docs/best_practises/hashing.md

 !!! note
     If a hashing algorithm configuration is missing or invalid, AutomateDV will use `MD5` by default.

+!!! tip
+    SHA-1 Hashing is recommended by the Data Vault Alliance

 Configuring the hashing algorithm which will be used by AutomateDV is simple: add a global variable to your `dbt_project.yml` as follows: